READ THIS

 Two reasons it is needed now.
 First, the Network has been subsidizing the gap between the protocol rate and what carriers commercially pay, and that subsidy is not sustainable.
 Second, reaching carrier scale takes capital that the fixed issuance schedule cannot provide.
 Demand is proven and now is the time to invest.

 New issuance runs flat for the first 12 months, then tapers to zero over the following 24 months and stops on its own, no future vote required.
+The mint does not begin until two weeks after the Advisory Council is seated and has completed initial diligence.
 Every dollar funds Network growth: international carrier expansion, deployer programs, and the carrier platform.
 None of it flows to on-chain Hotspot rewards.
 Every outflow is visible on-chain in real time, overseen by the Community Advisory Council, and the community can vote to shut it off at any point.

 3